-SiP will disrupt the retail sector by offering personalized adaptive retail experiences that are not constrained by the floor-plan or display limitations of current retail offerings.
-SiP will provide an inspirational customer experience, which will enable customers to enjoy and explore a retail flagship experience from any location and not just the retailer’s prime site location.
+SiP will help to re-define a brand retail experience and provide an inspirational customer journey, which will enable customers to enjoy and explore the new retail flagship experience from any location and not just the retailer’s prime site location.

 SOLVING RETAIL PROBLEMS

 When we started working with John Lewis at the beginning of 2016, they were planning the launch of their "Design Project" range.
 This was the first furniture range that had been developed entirely using John Lewis talent.
 Up until that point John Lewis had used 3rd party designed products, this internally based initiative would allow us to work closely with all the various teams including, design, marketing, research and of course the partners who would be customer facing.
 We quickly established that there was a real business problem that we could solve here and that was giving access to the full range of products in all the various material configurations.
 As the Design Project was new there was not a full range of product instore for partners to demonstrate to customers but by using VR we could fix that and provide the full range of product options in multiple locations.